Lillian Guerra

 Lillian Guerra is a Professor of Cuban and Caribbean history and the Director of the Cuba Program at the University of Florida.
-A widely published author and researcher, she is considered one of the leading Cuban history experts in the world.
+She is widely published as an author and researcher.

 Early life

-Guerra is the daughter of Cuban exile parents, who fled the Communist dictatorship and immigrated to the United States from Cuba in 1965.
+Guerra is the daughter of Cuban exile parents, who fled Cuba and immigrated to the United States in 1965.
 She was born in New York City, and as a young child was raised in Marion, Kansas.
 Her family subsequently moved to Miami, Florida when Guerra was fourteen years old.
 She has described herself in a New York Times article as "a Cuban born in New York and raised in Kansas and Miami."

 Education

 Guerra attended Ransom Everglades School in Coconut Grove, Florida and subsequently received her B.A. from Dartmouth College (1992), and her Ph.
 D in History from the University of Wisconsin-Madison (Latin American Studies 2000).
-Guerra never graduated from High School, as she left it in her junior year to start attending Darmouth.
+Guerra never graduated from High School, as she left it in her junior year to start attending Dartmouth.